-- 14.4.51 The existing surface water drainage infrastructure within the Site is illustrated in drawings in Annex 1 of the Outline Drainage Strategy (Appendix 14B in ES Volume III).
-There is no formal drainage network for the Main Development Area. - 14.4.52 There are two existing man-made ponds within the Main Development Area of the Site (see 'Pond 1' and 'Pond 2' presented in Figure 14.1 in ES Volume II).
-These have no formal drainage function.
-Pond 1 was previously used as a settlement pond for commissioning purposes for SHBPS but levels are now maintained naturally by surface water as the drainage pipes connected to it are now redundant. - 14.4.53 The boiler blowdown of the SHBPS discharges into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
+- 14.4.51 The existing surface water drainage infrastructure within the Site is illustrated in drawings in Annex 1 of the Outline Drainage Strategy (Appendix 14B of the ES Volume III, Document Ref.
+6.4).
+There is no formal drainage network for the Main Development Area. - 14.4.52 The two man-made ponds within the Main Development Area shown on OS mapping (see Figure 14.1 in the ES Volume II, Document Ref.
+6.3) have recently been drawn down and infilled, and are therefore not considered further within this assessment. - 14.4.53 Processed effluent (consisting of primarily of boiler water) from SHBPS discharges into effluent basins with buried outlet pipes connected to the cooling water pumping station at the far eastern extent of the Site.
 Surface water from the rooftop and access road areas of the Site is currently collected via gullies and conveyed into these effluent basins via buried surface water pipelines.
-A body of standing water located adjacent to the cooling water pumping station to the east of the Site is a holding channel for water in and out of the cooling pipes, as presented in Figure 14.1 in ES Volume II.
-The combined water is discharged off Site into the Humber Estuary. - 14.4.54 It is assumed that the land drains located around the perimeter of the Site (Land Drains 1 and 2 presented in Figure 14.1 in ES Volume II) accept lateral drainage of surface water from the greenfield areas of the Site, including the Main Development Area.
-These eventually discharge to the Humber Estuary via Middle Drain Pumping Station (to the north of the Site). - 14.4.55 The NPPF requires that the Proposed Development should not increase flood risk on the Site and the surrounding area.
+A body of standing water located adjacent to the cooling water pumping station to the east of the Site is a holding channel for water in and out of the cooling pipes, as presented in Figure 14.1 in the ES Volume II, Document Ref.
+6.3).
+The combined water is discharged off Site into the Humber Estuary.

+- 14.4.54 It is assumed that the land drains located around the perimeter of the Site (Land Drains 1 and 2 presented in Figure 14.1 in the ES Volume II, Document Ref.
+6.3) accept lateral drainage of surface water from the greenfield areas of the Site, including the Main Development Area.
+These eventually discharge to the Humber Estuary via Middle Drain Pumping Station (to the north of the Site) and Oldfleet Drain (to the south of the Site). - 14.4.55 The NPSs and NPPF require that the Proposed Development should not increase flood risk on the Site and the surrounding area.
 Therefore, surface water runoff rates leaving the Site should not exceed the existing runoff rate.
 The existing surface water greenfield runoff rates for the Main Development Area (i.e. the part of the Site where new impermeable areas will be created as part of the Proposed Development) were calculated using FEH Web Service catchment descriptors and Depth Duration Frequency (DDF) FEH2013 model data for the local catchment area.
-The detailed calculation parameters used for the runoff rates can be found in the Outline Drainage Strategy (Appendix 14B). - 14.4.56 A review of OS mapping and the Environment Agency's 1 m LiDAR data identified that Pond 1 and Pond 2 presented on Figure 14.1 in ES Volume II are both situated at the lowest ground levels within the Site (i.e. they are not elevated above any adjacent ground levels).
-It is assumed that both ponds are static/ hydrologically unconnected to the local land drains and collect direct rainwater and runoff from the surrounding higher ground levels within the Site boundary. - 14.4.57 Pond 1 and Pond 2 and the cooling water chamber are considered to pose a 'very low' risk of surface water flooding to the Main Development Area within the Site.
-The risk to the Site from overland flow of surface water generated adjacent to the Site, or from waterbodies located within the Site is considered to be 'low' in small areas, but largely 'very low'. - 14.4.58 The risk to the Site from overland flow of surface water generated adjacent to the Site, or from waterbodies located within the Site is considered to be 'low' in small areas, but largely 'very low'.
+The detailed calculation parameters used for the runoff rates can be found in the Outline Drainage Strategy (Appendix 14B of the ES Volume III, Document Ref.
+6.4). - 14.4.56 The cooling water chamber is considered to pose a 'very low' risk of surface water flooding to the Main Development Area within the Site.
+The risk to the Site from overland flow of surface water generated adjacent to the Site, or from waterbodies located within the Site is considered to be 'low' in small areas, but largely 'very low'. - 14.4.57 The risk to the Site from overland flow of surface water generated adjacent to the Site, or from waterbodies located within the Site is considered to be 'low' in small areas, but largely 'very low'.